patters-match/microprof/README.md

 - [Micro Gauntlet](https://bunsen.itch.io/micro-gauntlet-by-ivanbasic) - ruthless programming minimalism yet perfectly captures the spirit of the original
 - [STOP THE micro EXPRESS](https://bunsen.itch.io/stop-the-micro-express-by-ivanbasic) - similar but even more technically ambitious

 These games are eye-opening as to what can be achieved via the humble ZX Spectrum's native BASIC interpreter, and picking them apart to understand them is always interesting.
-This particular listing uses an ingenious method of encoding its levels using the bitmap data in regular characters to encode the selection of level building primitives.
+This particular listing uses an ingenious method of encoding its levels using the bitmap data in regular characters to encode the selection of level-building primitives.
 The primitives are stored in a multidimensional string array containing inline positioning and formatting escape sequences.

 Unfortunately optimised Sinclair BASIC listings tend to use techniques which improve performance at the significant expense of comprehension - single letter variable names, huge long lines, a confusing structure to keep critical loops at the top, no comments, etc.